munsailbot/munsailbot/README.md

 __Linux Users__ ```ssh root@192.168.0.1``` with Beaglebone connected via USB.

-After completing the "General Build Instructions" steps, you will have a file called "SailbotBrain" - drop this into the home folder of your Beaglebone using a GUI (Cyberduck/WinSCP) or using the terminal command ```scp [path to SailbotBrain folder]/SailbotBrain root@192.168.0.1:~/SailbotBrain```.
+After completing the "General Build Instructions" steps, you will have a file called "SailbotBrain" in your bin folder - drop this into the home folder of your Beaglebone using a GUI (Cyberduck/WinSCP) or using the terminal command ```scp [path to SailbotBrain folder]/SailbotBrain root@192.168.0.1:~/SailbotBrain```.
 The file in this folder named "SailbotBrain" will execute when the BBB is powered on.